The Treating Early Principle

 Problem: I have been told to avoid overuse

-If you have 10 days or less of headaches requiring treatment per month, the risk of chronification by overuse is low (See this post).
-If you do have more than 10 days per month, then keep a diary.
+Medication overuse headache is a frequent issue (See posts MOH 1 and MOH 2).
+If you have ten or fewer headache days requiring treatment per month, the risk of chronification by overuse is low (See this post).
+If you have more than ten days per month, keep a diary.
 Start a preventive agent.
-Try not to treat the milder headaches so that you can treat on more severe days.
+Try not to treat the milder headaches so that you can treat them on more severe days.
 See our information on non-medication strategies and apply a combination approach.
-This is a tricky situation to be discussed with your health care provider.
+This is a tricky situation to discuss with your healthcare provider.

 By changing your way of using your meds, you may have better results and endure less pain.